 The Eco-Schools Green Flag, awarded to schools with high achievement in their programme, is a recognised and respected eco-label for environmental education and performance.
 Here in Northern Ireland, the Eco-Schools Programme is operated by Keep Northern Ireland Beautiful, an environmental charity, and is supported by the Department of Agriculture, Environment & Rural Affairs and other organisations.
 The majority of local councils and our delivery partners also offer invaluable practical support for the programme.

-Northern Ireland is now ranked sixth out of the sixty-four participating countries for number of Green Flag Status Schools.
+Northern Ireland is now ranked sixth out of the sixty-seven participating countries for number of Green Flag Status Schools.
 We were also the first country in the world to award a Green Flag to one of its schools.
 This was Downpatrick Nursery on 15 June 1994.
 This is a fantastic achievement and one that Northern Ireland can be proud of.

 All schools in Northern Ireland are now registered on the Eco-Schools Programme.
 The 1000th Green Flag in Northern Ireland was awarded to Walker Memorial Primary School, Dungannon, in May 2017.